-Our prompt for July was:
+Our prompt for July 2018 has been:

 Write a short story in which a blind young character discovers s/he can see music.